davekinkead/davekinkead.github.io/vitae.md

 layout: page
 title:  Curriculum Vitae
 permalink: /vitae/
+class: white
 ---

 I’m a computational philosopher at the University of Queensland with a focus on moral and political philosophy.
 Most of my work involves the use of Agent Based Models to test the claims of other theorists and to examine philosophical questions from a unique perspective.

 ## Areas of Competence

-Political Philosophy, Computational Philisophy, Ethics & Moral Philosophy
+Political Philosophy, Computational Philisophy, Ethics & Moral Philosophy.

 ## Education

-  - 2012-2016 PhD in Computational Philosophy (expected), University of Queensland
+  - 2012-2017 PhD in Computational Philosophy (expected), University of Queensland
   - 2009-2011 MA in Philosophy, University of Queensland
   - 2004-2005 MBA in Entreprenuership, Charles Sturt University
   - 1994-1996 BSc in Geography & Politics, University of New South Wales

 ## Employment

+  - 2016-2017 Program Manager, UQ Critical Thinking Project
-  - 2013-2016 Causal Lecturer in Philosophy, University of Queensland
+  - 2015-2017 Causal Lecturer in Philosophy, University of Queensland
-  - 2010-2016 Independent Technology Consultant
+  - 2012-2017 Independent Technology Consultant
   - 2007-2009 General Manager, Wicked Campers
   - 2003-2009 Manager, Flight Centre Business Travel
   - 1994-2001 Maritime Warfare Officer, Royal Australian Navy